 Cats in areas endemic for heartworm, or those which have travelled to endemic areas, may be infected with adult heartworms.
-Therefore prior to treatment with the product, the advice provided in section 4.5 should be considered.
+Therefore prior to treatment with this product, the advice provided in section 4.5 should be considered.

 For prevention of heartworm disease, the product must be applied at regular monthly intervals during the time of the year when mosquitoes (the intermediate hosts which carry and transmit heartworm larvae) are present.
-The product may be administered throughout the year or at least 1 month before the first expected exposure to mosquitoes.
+The product may be administered throughout the year.
+The first dose may be given after first possible exposure to mosquitoes, but not more than one month after this exposure.
 Treatment should continue at regular monthly intervals until 1 month after the last exposure to mosquitoes.
 To establish a treatment routine, it is recommended that the same day or date be used each month.
-When replacing another heartworm preventative product in a heartworm prevention programme, the first treatment with the product must be given within 1 month of the last dose of the former medication.
+When replacing another heartworm preventative product in a heartworm prevention programme, the first treatment with this product must be given within 1 month of the last dose of the former medication.

 In non-endemic areas there should be no risk of cats having heartworm.
-Therefore they can be treated without special precautions.
+Therefore, they can be treated without special precautions.

-Roundworm and hookworm treatment (Toxocara cati and Ancylostoma tubaeforme)
+Roundworm and hookworm treatment